-To keep warm and well during periods of cold weather:
+To keep warm and well during spells of cold weather:

-- Keep curtains drawn and doors closed to block out draughts.
+- Draw your curtains at dusk and keep your doors closed to block out draughts.

 - Wear several light layers of warm clothes (rather than one chunky layer).

-- Wrap up warm if you need to go outside on cold days.
+- Wrap up warm and wear shoes with a good grip if you need to go outside on cold days.

-Keep your main living room at around 18- 21°C (64-70°F), and the rest of the house at least 16°C (61°F).
+Keep your main living room at around 18-21°C (65-70°F).
 If you can't heat all the rooms you use, heat the living room during the day and the bedroom just before you go to sleep.

 Bear in mind that black ice on pavements or roads might not be clearly visible, and that compacted snow may turn to ice and become slippery.

 The Met Office provide the weather forecasts for broadcasts on radio and TV, so listen in to these bulletins regularly to keep up to date with the weather.
-Severe weather warnings are also issued on the Met Office website www.metoffice.gov.uk, or you can ring the customer centre on 0870 900 0100
+Severe weather warnings are also issued on the Met Office website, through the Met Office twitter feed, or you can ring the Weather Desk on 0870 900 0100.

 Check up on friends, relatives and neighbours who may be more vulnerable to cold weather.
 Cold weather is especially dangerous for older people or people with serious illnesses, so check up on them if you can.
 Read how to spot and treat hypothermia.